BootsnAll Feature Articles

 - Then later that Wednesday afternoon, we would invite both writers to join us, on video, for #rtwchat on Twitter, a community event hosted by BootsnAll every week.

-- Round the World Wednesday: Every Wednesday we publish an article that has to do with long-term, round the world travel.
+- We always look for articles about long-term, round the world travel.
 Have you taken a long-term trip and have tips and advice to share?
 Can you inspire others to take a similar trip?
-We’re looking for both practical advice-type articles and inspirational articles to share with our readers.
-Or if you have another unique idea, we’re all ears!
+We have a lot of practical advice-type articles already, so if you are pitching a practical article, make sure it’s something we haven’t covered already.
+What we are really looking for going into 2014 are inspirational articles to share with our readers.
+If you have any other unique ideas, we’re all ears!
 Here are some of our most popular RTW Wednesday articles:

 - Indie Flight Hacking: We always love hearing about interesting multi-stop international trips.
 If you like breaking down unique itineraries and creating guides for indie travelers, then check out these articles and pitch your own!

-- Destination specific articles: Indie travelers travel differently than other travelers, and BootsnAll strives to be the one-stop shop for independent travel.
-Our destination specific articles are therefore a bit different than others you might see around the web.
-They need to have an indie slant while also providing good, practical information for our readers.
-We want our destinations specific articles to follow a specific template, whether it’s for a city, country, or region.
+- Destination specific articles: We do still publish destination specific articles, but we won’t be publishing as many as years past.
+When we do, we want those to follow a specific template, whether it’s for a city, country, or region.
 It’s imperative that you have actually traveled in the region you are pitching, so even if you are really good at researching, we want first-hand accounts and information about the place you are writing about.
-Here are some examples:
+Make sure you check out the editorial calendar before pitching a destination specific article.
+If you don’t see a week devoted to the region/country/city you are pitching, don’t pitch it.
+Here are some examples of articles we are looking for:

 - Food articles: A big part of travel for a lot of people is food.
 If one of the main reasons you travel is for food, and you have a hankering for taking great, mouth-watering photos of said food, then we want to hear from you.
 We love to hear unique food pitches, so get creative.
 If you can get an inside track into a particular dish like James Pham, a Vietnamese-American who speaks fluent Vietnamese, did in Pho 101: A Beginner’s Guide to Vietnam’s Most Famous Dish, even better.
 Here are a few more of our most well-written food articles: